top of page

 SECTION M: ADMINISTRATION

 ARTICLE 65 Chamber agendas, minutes and annual financial statements will be posted to the Chamber’s website for public viewing or, if a website is not available, available for viewing in paper form upon request.
-The cost of photocopying is born by the person requesting a copy.
+The cost of photocopying is borne by the person requesting a copy.

 SECTION N: PROCEDURE